 The University of Saskatchewan Students' Union (USSU) offers an online Housing Registry where landlords looking for student tenants post available rental properties, and where students can go to look for off-campus housing.

 Living in Saskatoon

-Located on the banks of the picturesque South Saskatchewan River in Saskatoon, Saskatchewan, the U of S is found in the heart of our province's largest city.
+Located on the banks of the picturesque South Saskatchewan River in Saskatoon, Saskatchewan, USask is in the heart of our province's largest city.
 Saskatoon is known for its high quality of life, modern amenities, welcoming people and sense of community.

 - One of Canada’s sunniest cities with more than 2,300 hours of sunshine annually

 - Average summer temperatures range from 11°C to 30°C (52°F to 86°F)